Rise of nationalism in Europe: Nationalism's growth and export

 The invention of a symbolic national identity became the concern of racial, ethnic or linguistic groups throughout Europe as they struggled to come to terms with the rise of mass politics, the decline of the traditional social elites, popular discrimination and xenophobia.
 Within the Habsburg monarchy the different peoples developed a more mass-based, radical and exclusive form of nationalism.
 This developed even among the Germans and Magyars, who actually benefited from the power-structure of the empire.
 On the European periphery, especially in Ireland and Norway, campaigns for national independence became more strident.
 In 1905, Norway won independence from Sweden, but attempts to grant Ireland a kind of autonomy foundered on the national divisions on the island between the Catholic and Protestant populations.
 The Polish attempts to win independence from Russia had previously proved to be unsuccessful, with Poland being the only country in Europe whose autonomy was gradually limited rather than expanded throughout the 19th century, as a punishment for the failed uprisings; in 1831 Poland lost its status as a formally independent state and was merged into Russia as a real union country and in 1867 she became nothing more than just another Russian province.
 Faced with internal and external resistance to assimilation, as well as increased xenophobic anti-Semitism, radical demands began to develop among the stateless Jewish population of eastern and central Europe for their own national home and refuge.
 In 1897, inspired by the Hungarian-born Jewish nationalist Theodor Herzl, the First Zionist Congress was held in Basle, and declared their national 'home' should be in Palestine.
 By the end of the period, the ideals of European nationalism had been exported worldwide and were now beginning to develop, and both compete and threaten the empires ruled by colonial European nation-states.
+Anti-colonial intellectuals in Africa and Asia had adopted the nation-state concept for their own revolutionary means and started treating their multiethnic homelands as single countries.

 Now, within the modern era, nationalism continues to rise in Europe, but in the form of anti-globalization.
 In a study recently conducted, researchers found that Chinese import shock from globalization leads to uneven adjustment costs being spread across regions of Europe.
 In response, there has been an increase in support for nationalist and radical-right wing parties in Europe that promote anti-globalist policies.